McConnell warns GOP off Electoral College brawl in Congress

 “Many of us had hoped the presidential election would yield a different result,” he said.
 “But our system of government has the processes to determine who will be sworn in on Jan.
 20. The Electoral College has spoken.”

-Biden told reporters that as he departed to campaign in Georgia that he called to thank McConnell for the remarks and the two had a “good conversation.”
-He said he told McConnell there are "things we can work together on.”
+Biden told reporters that he called to thank McConnell for the remarks and the two had a “good conversation.”
+As he departed to campaign in Georgia, he said he told McConnell there are "things we can work together on.”

 The Senate leader's sprint into action after weeks of silence followed other leading Republicans who spoke up the after the Electoral College voted late Monday.
 They finally said aloud what many Republicans had been signaling privately — that Biden is the winner of the presidential election, and they are essentially abandoning Trump's election attacks.